Tap Repair & Installation Southwark — Verified Tap Plumbers

 In Southwark’s hard water area, ceramic disc cartridges commonly seize due to limescale build-up over time.¹ A plumber can remove, clean or replace the cartridge.
 This is often more cost-effective than replacing the entire tap.

-Southwark Council is responsible for internal pipes, valves and tap fittings in council-rented properties.⁴ Report a repair via Southwark Council’s repairs portal or call 0800 952 4444.
+Southwark Council is responsible for water installations in council-rented properties — including fittings, internal pipes and valves.⁴ Report a repair via Southwark Council’s repairs portal or call 0800 952 4444.

-Thames Water confirms that your landlord is typically responsible for fixing leaks within a rented property.² Report it to your landlord first.
-If they do not respond, contact Southwark Council’s private tenant housing team.
-The council aims to responds the next working day to urgent problems.⁵
+Thames Water confirms that your landlord is typically responsible for fixing leaks within a rented property.² Report it to your landlord or agent first.
+If they do not respond or take steps to arrange a repair, contact Southwark Council’s private sector housing enforcement team.
+The council aims to respond within 2 working days, or the next working day for urgent problems.⁵

 Tap Repair & Installation across Southwark — areas we cover